arackaf/micro-graphql-svelte/docs/README.md

 The onMutation option that query options take is an object, or array of objects, of the form `{ when: string|regularExpression, run: function }`

 `when` is a string or regular expression that's tested against each result of any mutations that finish.
-If the mutation has any matches, then `run` will be called with three arguments: an object with these properties, described below, `{ softReset, currentResults, hardReset, cache, refresh }`; the entire mutation result; and the mutation's variables object.
+If the mutation has any result set names that match, then `run` will be called with three arguments: an object with these properties, described below, `{ softReset, currentResults, hardReset, cache, refresh }`; the entire mutation result; and the mutation's `variables` object.

 <!-- prettier-ignore -->
 | Arg  | Description  |